This section will guide you through setting up vets and surgical profiles for your clinic.

 Vet Info Setup

-Click on the blue “+Create Vet” link in the upper right hand corner of the generated grid
+- Click “+Create Vet” link in the upper right hand corner.

 Vet Signature

-A preview area will appear in HQ to size the vet signature.
+- A preview area will appear in HQ to size the vet signature.
 Use the slider to remove as much white space around the signature as possible.
+You can also drag the photo to adjust the alignment of the selected area.

-Click the Save button at the bottom of the screen to create vet profile
+- Click the Save Settings button at the bottom of the screen to create vet profile.

 Setting a Default Vet